-There’s no doubt that it’s been a challenging year for most, as people try to balance life, work and the new normal.
-And given the long haul that 2020 has been, even the smallest obstacles can seem insurmountable.
+There’s no doubt that it’s been a challenging couple of years for most, as people try to balance life, work and the new normal.
+And given the long haul that these past 2+ years has been, even the smallest obstacles can seem insurmountable.
 Sometimes in order to move forward we have to stop.
 Breathe.
 And look at things from a different perspective.
-Sometimes it’s good to realise that encountering obstacles is not a setback but an opportunity to learn something new, to do something differently and discover things about yourself you haven’t before.
+Sometimes it’s good to realise that encountering obstacles is not a setback but an opportunity to learn something new, to do something differently and discover things about yourself or your business you haven’t before.

 “What’s in the way, is the way.”